Anitta (singer): Legacy and impact

-In 2021 she was elected one of the most influential personalities in the world by Time, joining the 'Time 100 Next' list, which brings emerging names across the planet, in 2022 the singer was listed by Forbes 30 Under 30 North America, as one of the leaders of next generation of Latin American music.

-The singer is also one of the biggest influences for modern marketing in Brazil's recent history.
+In 2021, she was elected one of the most influential personalities in the world by Time, joining the Time 100 Next list, which highlights emerging names globally.
+In 2022, Forbes included her in their 30 Under 30 North America list, recognizing her as one of the leaders of the next generation of Latin American music.
+She is also considered one of the biggest influences on modern marketing in Brazil's recent history.